neels22/mini-2-grpc/WHAT_REMAINS.md

 **Hour 1: Setup**
 - Copy project to all computers
-- Build C++ servers on each computer
+- Create Python virtualenv + install deps on each computer
 - Test network connectivity between computers
 - Update firewall rules if needed